 Murvaul Lake History

-Murvaul Lake is ten miles southwest of Carthage on Murvaul Creek in the Sabine River basin in Panola County (at 32°02′ N, 94°25′ W).
-The project is owned and operated by the Panola County Fresh Water Supply District Number One, with offices in Carthage.
+Murvaul Lake is 15 miles southwest of Carthage on Murvaul Creek in the Sabine River basin in Panola County (at 32°02′ N, 94°25′ W).
+The project is owned and operated by the Panola County Fresh Water Supply District Number One, with offices at the lake.
 Construction of the reservoir began on September 26, 1956, and was completed on June 1, 1958.
 The lake has a capacity of 45,840 acre-feet and a surface area of 3,820 acres at the spillway crest elevation of 265.3 feet above mean sea level.
 Water is used for municipal, industrial, and recreational purposes.
 The drainage area above the dam is 115 square miles.
 The local terrain is flat and surfaced by clay and sandy loams that support water-tolerant hardwoods, conifers, and grasses.

 Lake Murvaul has an excellent and highly utilized largemouth bass fishery.
 The reservoir received national recognition in the 1960s for its trophy bass production and continues to produce bass over 8 lbs.
 Management strategies have been developed to take advantage of Murvaul’s ability to grow large bass.
 During the late 1990s, a supplemental stocking program was conducted to increase the Florida bass genotype in the population and harvest regulations were modified to protect intermediate-size bass and increase fishing quality.
 Channel catfish are present in high numbers and provide excellent opportunities for anglers.
 Quality-size crappie are present with best fishing success in winter and spring.
 Sunfish (bluegill and redear) are present in good numbers with high numbers of fish over 6 inches available for harvest.